joelhawksley/identity/_posts/2026-01-27-keep-a-work-journal.md

 ---
 layout: post
 title: "Keep a work journal"
+description: "Keep an internally public, daily journal of snippets describing the impact of your work, written with the intention of adding them to your performance review."
 ---

 _**TL;DR**: Keep an internally public, daily journal of snippets describing the impact of your work, written with the intention of adding them to your performance review._